suarna/gatraffic/README.md

 -Run the image with the following command:

-`sudo docker run -it --name gataffic suarna/gatraffic:latest`
+`sudo docker run -it --name gataffic suarna/gatraffic:latest bash`

 -If everything works fine, a prompt, something similar to this should appear: